rasnaut/GitHubStudyPrj/README.md

-# GitHubStudyPrj
+# GitHub Study Project
-Repo for researching GitHub tools
+This is repository for researching GitHub tools and fuetures